 According to UxC, global nuclear power capacities are projected to increase from 379.4 gigawatts in 2015 to over 483 gigawatts by 2030.
-UxC also estimates that annual uranium demand could grow nearly 60% to more than 300 million pounds U3O8 by 2030 from 190 million pounds U3O8.
-Primary mine supply for 2018 is projected to be approx. 135 million pounds U3O8.
+Uncovered demand rises rapidly over the coming years increasing to 20% of demand over 2021, 50% of demand in 2025, and UxC also estimates that annual uranium demand could grow nearly 65% to more than 300 million pounds U3O8 by 2030 from just under 200 million pounds U3O8.
+Primary mine supply for 2018 was approx. 138 million pounds U3O8.

-The uranium market has recently shown notable signs of recovery with increasing uranium prices and improving sentiment, and this recovery appears to be accelerating amid recent news and several sector developments.
-Uranium prices have been moving higher in 2018 and UxC reports that spot uranium activity has been at higher levels in terms of both number of transactions and volume.
-Analysts that cover the sector have stated that this could be a sustained upswing as they are currently seeing some of the best fundamentals since pre-Fukushima which should be supportive of higher uranium prices as a major supply-side response is playing out while the sticky demand-side continues to improve.
-Uranium production is on the decline and expected to be approx. 135 million lbs U3O8 in 2018 given recent closures and project deferrals while demand continues to rise and is expected to be approx. 190 million lbs as per UxC in 2018.
-The spot uranium price is in the low 20’s / lb U3O8 which is well below the average global cost of production and significant price appreciation is needed to justify this production as well as developing new mines to ensure sustainable and secure supply to meet growing global demand.
+The uranium market is showing signs of recovery and analysts that cover the sector have stated that there could be a sustained upswing as they are currently seeing some of the best fundamentals since pre-Fukushima.
+This should be supportive of higher uranium prices as a major supply-side response is playing out while the sticky demand-side continues to improve.
+Primary uranium production declined to approx. 138 million lbs U3O8 in 2018 with recent closures and project deferrals while demand continues to rise and is expected to be approx. 196 million lbs as per UxC in 2019.
+The spot uranium price is just under $25 / lb U3O8 which is still well below the average all-in global cost of production and significant price appreciation is needed to justify this production as well as developing new mines to ensure sustainable and secure supply to meet growing global demand.

-On the demand side, there are 452 operating nuclear reactors and 56 new reactors under construction globally.
-China continues to be at the forefront of demand growth and has the largest reactor pipeline by far, including 38 operating reactors, 17 under construction, and another 184 planned or proposed, making up just under 40% of the global pipeline of non-operating units.
-Furthermore, the situation in Japan finally seems to be improving with 9 reactors at full commercial operation with several more slated to come back online shortly, up from just 3 in 2017.
-Japan has reiterated a long term nuclear commitment of 20-22% of its power mix by 2030.
+On the demand side, there are 447 operating nuclear reactors and 56 new reactors under construction globally with hundreds more that have been ordered, planned and proposed.
+China continues to be at the forefront of demand growth and has the largest reactor pipeline including 43 operating reactors, 13 under construction and another 213 planned, ordered or proposed, making up a significant portion of the global pipeline of non-operating units.
+Additionally, India recently announced that the country has approved the construction of 12 new nuclear reactors to generate base-load, clean, reliable electricity.

 Nuclear utilities purchase uranium primarily through long-term contracts.
 These contracts usually provide for deliveries to begin two to four years after they are signed and provide for delivery from four to ten years thereafter.
 In awarding medium and long-term contracts, electric utilities consider the producer's uranium reserves, record of performance and production cost profile, in addition to the commercial terms offered.
 Prices are established by a number of methods, including base prices adjusted by inflation indices, reference prices (generally spot price indicators, but also long-term reference prices) and annual price negotiations.
 Contracts may also contain annual volume flexibility, floor prices, ceiling prices and other negotiated provisions.
 Under these contracts, the actual price mechanisms are usually confidential.

 The long-term demand that actually enters the market is affected in a large part by utilities' uncovered requirements.
-Uncovered demand, is projected by UxC to increase significantly over the period of 2018 to 2020, such that up to 54.9 million pounds remains uncovered for 2020, representing 29% of projected demand in that year.
-Annual uncovered demand rises rapidly for years after 2020, to 150 million pounds U3O8 in 2025 and over 179 million pounds U3O8 by 2030 (representing roughly 80% of total base case demand).
-At 179 million pounds, uncovered demand in 2030 is over 16 million pounds U3O8 more than total production expected from the year.
+Uncovered demand, is projected by UxC to increase significantly over the period of 2018 to 2030.
 In order to address the rising portion of demand that is uncovered, utilities will have to return to the market and enter into long-term contracts.
 From 2006 to 2010, on average, 39 million pounds U3O8 equivalent were purchased on the spot market per year and roughly 200 million pounds U3O8 equivalent were contracted in the long term market each year.
 In 2016, by comparison, 46 million pounds U3O8 equivalent were purchased on the spot market, and approximately 66 million pounds U3O8 equivalent were contracted in the long term market.
 With low contract volumes in recent years and increasing uncovered requirements, we expect that long term contracting activity will have to increase in the near future as utilities look to secure supply and move U3O8 through the nuclear fuel cycle in order to fuel the world's growing fleet of nuclear reactors.